 Above all else, most rock gnomes embody the characteristics of their creator and patron deity, choosing to spend their long lives by filling each day with as much fun and enjoyment as possible.

-- Ability Scores: Constitution score increases by 1.
+- Ability Scores: A score increases by 1 (usually Constitution).

 Artificer’s Lore.
 Whenever a rock gnome makes an Intelligence (History) check related to magic items, alchemical objects, or technological devices, they add twice their proficiency bonus.